 - focus on personal appearance and behavior (because they think all eyes are on them)

 4. Update immunizations.
-Immunizations can protect kids from serious childhood illnesses, so it's important that your child receive them on time.
+Immunizations can protect kids from serious childhood illnesses, so it's important that your teen receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

 Here are some things to keep in mind until your next routine visit at 15 years:

 - Encourage your teen to participate in a variety of activities, music, arts, sports, after-school clubs, and other activities of interest.